EricZinda/Perplexity/docs/pxHowTo/pxHowTo20ImplementAPredication.md

         return False
 ~~~

-Errors are reported as a list and here we've created a custom error to show how it is done.
+Errors are reported as a list and here we've created a custom `notAThing` error to show how it is done.
 To create a custom error, we pick a string to represent it like `"notAThing"`, and include all the information we'll need later to generate a nice text string for the user.
 In this case, we provide `x_binding.value` as its first argument, which will be some non-file object like `"folder1"`.
 The second argument is `x_binding.variable.name`, which is the name of the variable: `x3`.
-Perplexity has functions that can convert variable names like `x3` to their actual words like "a folder".
-So, passing the variable name is a way of not having to hard code the name of the predictation and allowing the system to generate richer errors.
+Perplexity has functions that can convert variable names like `x3` to their actual words like "a file".
+So, passing the variable name is a way of not hard-coding the predication name and allowing the system to generate richer errors.
 This is described more in the [Converting Variables to English](../pxint/pxint0120ErrorsConceptualFailures) topic, and the mechanics of it is shown next.

 ## Converting Errors to Messages
 If the error returned is a system error, the system will convert it to a message for the user.
 If not, we need to create a function that converts the custom error information to messages and pass that function to the `UserInterface` object, like this: